jlangch/venice/doc/readme/java-interop.md

 `java.awt.BufferedImage::createGraphics()` returns effectively an object of type `sun.java2d.SunGraphics2D` while the API defines the return type as `java.awt.Graphics2D` (the formal type).
-When invoking the method `fillOval` on the graphics context returned from `BufferedImage::createGraphics()` one gets warnings because of accessing a JDK private class.
+When invoking the method `fillOval` on the graphics context returned from `createGraphics` one gets warnings because of reflectively accessing the JDK private class `SunGraphics2D`.
 And even worse Oracle will deny this access in a future Java release.

 Venice 1.7.17 honors now the  _formal type_  of the values returned by methods or fields.